 A key goal of many transportation infrastructure improvements is to reduce the likelihood of fatalities, injuries, and property damage that result from crashes on the facility by reducing the number of such crashes and/or their severity.
 To estimate safety benefits for a project, applicants should clearly demonstrate how a proposed project targets and is expected to improve safety outcomes.
-The applicant should include a discussion about various crash causation factors addressed by the project and establish a clear link to how the proposed project mitigates these risk factors.
+The applicant should include a discussion of any crash causation factors addressed by the project and establish a clear link to how the proposed project will mitigate these risk factors.

 To estimate the safety benefits from a project that generates a reduction in crash risk or severity, the applicant should determine both the type(s) of crash(es) the project is likely to affect and the expected effectiveness of the project in reducing the frequency or severity of such crashes.
 The severity of prevented crashes is measured through the number of injuries and fatalities, and the extent of any property damage.
-Various methods exist for projecting project effectiveness.
-Where possible, those measures should be tied to the specific type of improvement being implemented on the facility; broad assumptions about effectiveness (such as assuming safety improvements will result in a facility crash rate dropping to the statewide average crash rate for such facilities) are generally discouraged.
+Various methods exist for projecting a project's effectiveness in improving safety.
+Where possible, those measures should be tied to the specific type of improvement being implemented on the facility; broad assumptions (such as assuming the improvements will result in the facility crash rate dropping to the statewide average crash rate for similar facilities) are generally discouraged.

 For road-based improvements, estimating the change in the number of fatalities, injuries, and amount of property damage can be done using crash modification factors (CMFs), which relate different types of safety improvements to crash outcomes.
-CMFs are estimated by analyzing crash data and types, and relating outcomes to different types of road improvements or safety treatments.
-Through extensive research by USDOT and other organizations, hundreds of CMF estimates are available and posted in the online CMF Clearinghouse sponsored by the Federal Highway Administration.
-If using a CMF from the CMF Clearinghouse, USDOT encourages applicants to verify that the CMF they are using is applicable to the proposed project improvements and to provide the CMF ID # in the application materials.
-Applicants should ensure that the CMF specifically associated with a reduction in fatal crashes in an urban setting would generally be inappropriate to use in monetizing the safety benefits of a project for crash types in a rural area.
+CMFs are estimated by analyzing crash data and types and relating outcomes to different types of road improvements or safety treatments.
+CMF estimates for many different types of road improvements and safety strategies, based on published research, are available and posted in the online CMF Clearinghouse sponsored by the Federal Highway Administration.
+If using a CMF from the Clearinghouse, USDOT encourages applicants to verify that the CMF they are using is applicable to the proposed project improvements and to cite the CMF ID # in the BCA narrative.
+Applicants should ensure that the CMF is matched to the correct crash types, crash severity, and area type of the project.
+For an example, a CMF specifically associated with a reduction in fatal crashes in an urban setting only would generally be inappropriate to use in monetizing the safety benefits of a project for crash types in a rural area.
 When the search yields multiple applicable CMFs, applicants should further filter using the quality ratings provided in the Clearinghouse and provide justification as to why the selected CMF is the appropriate one for their project.
 An example calculation using CMFs is included in Appendix B.